syncfusion-content/wpf-docs/wpf/Carousel/Navigation.md

 N> View [Sample](https://github.com/SyncfusionExamples/syncfusion-wpf-carousel-examples/tree/master/Samples/Carousel-Scrolling) in GitHub

-## Circular scroll support
+## Looping items

-In the `Standard` visual mode, the carousal items can scrolled on the circular manner.
+Carousel has looping functionality, it allows users to loop items after reaching the last item.
+In the `Standard` visual mode, the carousal items can be scrolled on the circular manner.
 But, on the `CustomPath` visual mode, the carousal items scrolled in linear manner and first or last item hidden from the view.
 If you want to bring the first or last item into view in circular manner, use [EnableLooping](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.Carousel~EnableLooping.html) property value as `true`.
 The default value of `EnableLooping` property is `false`.

 {% tabs %}
 {% highlight C# %}